Talk to Engineer

 • Poor air distribution

-2️⃣ High F/M Ratio (Food to Microorganism Ratio)
+2️⃣ Improper F/M Ratio (Food to Microorganism Ratio)

 Typical F/M ratio for conventional activated sludge: